 Edinburgh: Edinburgh's kerbside recycling accepts plastic bottles, pots, tubs and trays.

 For East Lothian, Midlothian, West Lothian place bottles into your kerbside collection box or bin (See KERBSIDE RECYCLING).
-They can also be taken to the Community Recycling Centres in all areas.
+They can also be taken to Household Waste Recycling Centres in all areas.
 See COMMUNITY RECYCLING CENTRES.